 Advice and Tips

-Difference in monthly salary may exceed NOK 20.000 between Masters and Bachelors
+Bachelor’s degree vs. Master’s degree: Difference in monthly salary may exceed NOK 20,000

-If salary’s a deciding factor, there’s no reason for you to hesitate.
-This is because NHO’s salary statistics show that there can be a big difference between having a BSc and an MSc.
+If salary’s important to you, there’s no reason for to hesitate: NHO’s salary statistics show that there can be a big difference in pay between having a BSc and an MSc.

-Information on this topic is based on data from the Educational Attainment of the Population (BHU) in Statistics Norway (SSB), (from NHO’s statistics).
+Information on this topic is based on data from the Educational Attainment of the Population (BHU) in Statistics Norway (SSB).

 Get access to Tekna’s salary statistics